 Everything We Do

-- Predict Hazards and Make Sure the Safety before Taking Action, then Confirm the Action Results are What You Expected
+- Ensure and Practice that Predict Hazards and Make Sure the Safety Before Taking Action and Confirm If the Action Results are What You Expected

-- Each Employee Acts with the Intention of Ensuring Safety as “Their Own Issue”
+- Each Employee Should Think of Safety as “Their Own Issue” and Act Accordingly

 Safety Activity Management

 In accordance with the Company's Safety Activity Management Regulations, the Kuraray Group develops a safety plan every fiscal year and implements it to ensure occupational safety and process safety.
-To be more specific, at the Safety Promotion Committee attended by the President and executives in charge, we make an overall assessment and have a discussion on safety activity performances of the current fiscal year and establish an activity policy for the coming fiscal year.
+At the Safety Promotion Committee attended by the President and executives in charge, we make an overall assessment and have a discussion on safety activity performances of the current fiscal year and establish an activity policy for the coming fiscal year.
 This policy is reflected in and implemented through specific action plans of each plant and department.
-A group of safety representatives from headquarters, including executives in charge of safety, visit every plant of the Group in Japan twice a year to examine their activity plans, the management of implementation progress, and the results.
-In addition, staff members from headquarters visit the Group subsidiaries outside Japan once every three years to confirm their statuses. * We perform an overall assessment on results based on the challenges found through the surveys made at each plant, the safety results for that year, and other factors.
+A group of safety representatives from headquarters, including executives in charge of safety, visit every plant of the Group in Japan twice a year to examine their management of implementation progress.
+In addition, staff members from headquarters visit the Group subsidiaries outside Japan once every three years to confirm their status as well as conduct examinations via remote conferencing. * We perform an overall assessment of results based on the issues found through the surveys made at each plant, the safety results for that year, and other factors.
 We incorporate this assessment into the formulation of company-wide policies for the next year, thereby operating a management system for safe operations.

-*In fiscal 2020 and 2021, the verification of safety activities was conducted via web meeting remotely due to the COVID-19 situation.
+*From 2020 to 2022, the verification of safety activities was conducted via web meeting remotely due to the COVID-19 situation.

 At the Kuraray Group, we consider it our major responsibility to prevent the occurrence of explosions or fires, leakage of hazardous materials and other accidents that could have an immense impact on society, as well as to minimize any damage in the event of such occurrence.
 For this purpose, we have continuously undertaken activities such as risk assessment related to process safety, and strive to take earthquake and tsunami countermeasures for buildings and plants, and organize the safety management system for facilities.